 In the twilight of their partnership, Jesse Pinkman and Mike Ehrmantraut talked about their plans for the future after taking their cuts of the methylamine heist.
 Out of curiosity, Jesse asks Mike where he would go, to which Mike answers that he would go to Alaska to start anew.
 Jesse finds the prospect of a fresh beginning and making things right appealing, but Mike warns him that the latter is "the one thing you can never do."

-In the present, Jesse is laughing, crying, and raving as he makes his escape from the compound of Jack Welker's neo-Nazi gang, where he had been kept as a prisoner and slave for nearly a year.
+In the present, Jesse is laughing, crying, and raving as he makes his escape from the compound of Jack Welker's neo-Nazi gang, where he had been kept as a prisoner and slave for six months.
 His elation at his newfound freedom is cut short, however, by the sight of approaching police cars, forcing him into hiding.
 Thankfully, he manages to find shelter with two of his oldest friends, Badger Mayhew and Skinny Pete, as the police launch a manhunt for Jesse for his connection to the deaths of nine people at the compound, including his former partner and drug kingpin Heisenberg/Walter White.

 The two, ever loyal to Jesse, give him money and elicit the aid of Joe, the junkyard owner, to get rid of the El Camino car that Jesse escaped in and which belonged to his personal captor, Todd Alquist.
 Unfortunately, the El Camino's anti-theft device activates, forcing Joe to flee.
 To keep Jesse out of the police's clutches, Skinny Pete devises a plan: Badger will take Pete's car and abandon it near the Mexican border in order to trick the police into thinking Jesse has fled to Mexico while Jesse escapes in Badger's car.
 The El Camino stays at Pete's house, since the police already know it's there anyway.
 Badger happily bids Jesse farewell, while Pete gives Jesse his hat to hide his face: "You're like, my hero and shit," Pete admits when Jesse reminds him about the extreme risks they're taking.